svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 |`plotsensitivity(obj, ...)`|Show sensitivity vs. number of components.|
 |`plotspecificity(obj, ...)`|Show specificity vs. number of components.|

 The classification plot shows results of classification using color grouped scatter plot and can be tuned correspondingly.
-Similar to the `plotprediction()` one can specify the number of response variable (in this case always 1) and number of components to show the plot for.
+Similar to the `plotprediction()` one can specify number of response variable (in this case always 1 as we have one class classifier) and number of components to show the classification results for.
 Here are some examples.

 ```matlab
 figure